Sher0her/Sher0her/README.md

 # About me
 I’m Sherika,a rising junior at Bronx Health Sciences High School and a current fellow in the Karim Kharbouch Coding Fellowship.

-- 🔭 I’m currently working on  My first major project and designing my **personal portfolio**
+- 🔭 I’m currently working on my first major project and designing my personal portfolio
 - 🌱 I’m currently learning HTML, Python, Canva, and how to use GitHub
 - 👯 I’m looking to collaborate with other students and creators who are passionate about developing meaningful and unique projects
 - 🤔 I’m looking for advice, mentorship, and support to help me grow my skills and develop my vision